MitchSmoot/MitchSmoot/README.md

 Currently working on my new personal website, built with the new Analog meta-framework for Angular.

-- 2023: Working full time (non-coding), spending all of my free time coding
+- 2023: Working full time (non-coding), spending all of my free time coding or exploring caves
 - 2022: Tech layoff apocalypse
 - 2019-2021: Software Engineer (Angular) at Telenotes
 - 2017-2018: Learned coding at Bottega Tech.
 Ruby on Rails, and some Angular